 - Have you accepted the authority of Christ by carrying out the Great Commission?
 Does your church understand the authority of Christ's command to "go and make disciples of all nations?"
-Are they driven by this purpose? - How can you help mobilize your church to fulfill the Great Commission? - Does your church respond to the Lord's authority by discipling your nation and other nations? - Will Jesus still use persecution, economic crisis, and/or obedience to fulfill the Great Commission? - Have you chosen to "go" out of obedience, or are you waiting for a crisis? - Are you focusing your church planting work on making followers of Jesus, or growing your denomination? - Do you and those you train have a vision to reach all the nations? - Do you train people for practical obedience, or is your teaching mostly theoretical?
+Are they driven by this purpose? - How can you help mobilize your church to fulfill the Great Commission? - Will Jesus still use persecution, economic crisis, and/or obedience to fulfill the Great Commission? - Have you chosen to "go" out of obedience, or are you waiting for a crisis? - Are you focusing your church planting work on making followers of Jesus, or growing your denomination? - Do you and those you train have a vision to reach all the nations? - Do you train people for practical obedience, or is your teaching mostly theoretical?